robotframework/robotframework/doc/userguide/src/CreatingTestData/Variables.rst

 all user keywords the test uses.
 Initially there are no variables in this scope, but it is possible to create them by using the BuiltIn_ keyword :name:`Set Test Variable` anywhere in a test case.
-It is an exception to call :name:`Set Test Variable` outside the scope of a test (e.g. in a Suite Setup or Teardown).
+It is an error to call :name:`Set Test Variable` outside the scope of a test (e.g. in a Suite Setup or Teardown).

 Also variables in the test case scope are to some extend global.
 It is